New Process for 2015

 In order to streamline the application process, in 2015, AIA will mail out the awards on the 5th of each month during the spring and fall semesters: March 5th, April 5th, May 5th, September 5th, October 5th, November 5th, and December 5th.
 The applicants should allow a minimum of four to six weeks for medal engraving and certificate preparation.

-Each year The American Institute of Architects awards an engraved medal and certificate of merit to the top-ranking graduating student in each architecture program accredited by the National Architectural Accrediting Board (or CACB for Canadian schools).
+Each year, The American Institute of Architects awards an engraved medal and certificate of merit to the top-ranking graduating student in each architecture program accredited by the National Architectural Accrediting Board (or CACB for Canadian schools).
 A certificate of merit is awarded to the second-ranking graduating student.
 These awards are provided as part of the AIA Scholarship Program.

-Formerly called "The School Medal", the AIA Henry Adams Medal and Certificate program began in 1914 and was awarded for "general excellence in architecture throughout the four-year course to graduating students of architecture schools recognized by the Institute."
+Formerly called "The School Medal," the AIA Henry Adams Medal and Certificate program began in 1914, and was awarded for "general excellence in architecture throughout the four-year course to graduating students of architecture schools recognized by the Institute."
 The graduate was later presented with a copy of Mont St. Michel and Chartres, written by Henry Adams.
 The copyright of this book was later bequeathed to the Institute by the author.

 The Henry Adams Fund was established in 1921 with royalties from the book sales.
 The fund was used to award a copy of the book "to draftsmen who cannot afford to buy it."
 The School Medal and Henry Adams book awards evolved into the Henry Adams Medal and Certificate Program.

-Please send inquiries to email@example.com.
+Please email email@example.com.